• Home

 Picture

-In middle school, students are offered the chance to play in either the Middle School Orchestra or the Middle School Recorder Ensemble.
-The Middle School Orchestra is for students who are interested in continuing with their instrumental instruction.
-The orchestra provides students the opportunity to play in an orchestral setting with music chosen to challenge and inspire while teaching them how to play together in an ensemble.
-The Middle School Orchestra meets twice each week.
-It is a wonderful environment for music students to improve their skills as well as experience firsthand the three pillars of music: melody, rhythm, and harmony.
+In middle school, students are offered the opportunity to participate in the Middle School Orchestra, which meets twice a week.
+The Middle School Orchestra is for students committed to continuing instrumental instruction.
+Music is chosen to challenge and inspire while teaching them how to play together as an ensemble.
+It is a wonderful environment for music students to improve their skills as well as experience the three pillars of music: melody, rhythm, and harmony.
+Playing in the orchestra allows these young musicians to realize how their sound blends with others, creating a sonic tapestry that is balanced by the teamwork and diligence of the whole group.

 SunRidge School • 707-824-2844 • sunridgeinfo@sunridgeschool.org